- "I am not giving up, Chrom. I am only giving what I can."

 - Red Mage: As a Sage, Emmeryn has the ability to wield tomes and staves.
-Interestingly, her default skills are those that a Sage that promoted from a Mage would have, yet re-classing her clearly shows that she was originally a priest, allowing her to get both sets of skills.
+Interestingly, her default skills are those that a Sage that promoted from a Mage would have, yet re-classing her clearly shows that she was originally a Cleric, allowing her to get both sets of skills.

-- Scars Are Forever: She never recovers from her head injuries brought about by her would-be Heroic Suicide.
+- Scars are Forever: She never recovers from her head injuries brought about by her would-be Heroic Suicide.
 It's a bigger surprise that she even survived the fall.

 - Trauma-Induced Amnesia: Played VERY harshly.
 The mental trauma of falling 50 feet from a cliff to hard stone face-first and ending up in an island miles away to heal for two years left her brain barely functioning.
-Though she can still fight, she's barely able to string together the simplest words, and the epilogue outright states that she never recovers.
+Though she can still fight, she's barely able to string together the simplest words, and the epilogue outright states that she never fully recovers.

 A high-ranking soldier under the Ylissean family's command.
 Serves under Emmeryn and is mostly seen with her.

-- Big Damn Heroes: Attempts to rescue Emmeryn from her execution in chapter 9, but gets killed off by a Risen ambush.
+- Big Damn Heroes: Attempts to rescue Emmeryn from her execution in Chapter 9, but gets killed off by a Risen ambush.